 For a Multi-function interrupt to occur, the global interrupt enable bit, EMI, and the Multi-function interrupt enable bit, EMFI, must first be set.
 An actual Multi-function interrupt will take place when the Multi-function interrupt request flag, MFF, is set.
 This will occur when either a Time Base overflow, an A/D conversion completion, an External Peripheral Interrupt, a Comparator output interrupt, an EEPROM Write or Read cycle ends interrupt, or a LVD interrupt is generated.
-When the interrupt is enabled and the stack is not full, and either one of the interrupts contained within the Multi-function interrupt occurs, a subroutine call to the Multi-function interrupt vector at location 018H will take place.
-When the interrupt is serviced, the Multi-Function request flag, MFF, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
-However, it must be noted that the request flags from the original source of the Multi-function interrupt, namely the Time-Base interrupt, A/D Converter interrupt, Comparator interrupt, EEPROM interrupt, LVD interrupt or External Peripheral interrupt will not be automatically reset and must be manually reset by the application program.
+When the interrupt is enabled and the stack is not full, and either one of the interrupt vector at location 018H will take place.
+When the interrupt is serviced, the Multi-function request flag, MFF, will be automatically reset and the EMI bit will be automatically cleared to disable other interrupts.
+However, it must be noted that the request flags from the original source of the Multi-function interrupt, EEPROM interrupt, A/D Converter interrupt, Comparator interrupt, EEPROM interrupt, are the application program.